flightaware/casstcl/README.md

 According to the cpp-driver documentation, logging configuration should be done before calling any other driver function, so if you're going to use this, invoke it after package requiring casstcl and before invoking ::casstcl::cass create.

+We are not really satisfied with how this works and may change it completely in the near future.

 Casstcl library functions
 ---